Carnival Glory accidents and incidents

-(overboard) On February 1, 2008, the ship was en-route from Port Canaveral to Nassau on a Western Caribbean itinerary to Bahamas, Belize and Cozumel Mexico.
+(overboard) On February 1, 2008, the ship was en route from Port Canaveral to Nassau on a Western Caribbean itinerary to the Bahamas, Belize, and Cozumel Mexico.
 A 46-year-old crew (of Indian origin) was reported missing after failing to show for work.
-He was presumed fell overboard and dead.
+He was presumed fell overboard and died.
 USCG was notified, but they didn’t find the body.

 On August 3, 2007, a 16-year-old male passenger sustained a serous head injury after diving headfirst into the ship's swimming pool.
 The boy was medevaced, forcing the vessel to return to homeport Port Canaveral FL ~6 hours after departure.

 16 March 2007Crew / Passenger Injuries and Overboards

 (overboard) On March 16, 2007, a 35-year-old male passenger was miraculously rescued ~8 hours after he fell overboard approx 30 ml / 50 km east of Fort Lauderdale FL.
 The ship was en-route to Nassau Bahamas, when the intoxicated man jumped through a window, falling from ~60 ft / 18 m into the water.

 11 August 2005Crew / Passenger Deaths